 Now that’s the smart way to grow your business.

-7. Will your loyalty program offer relevant rewards to all of your customers?
+7. Will your loyalty program offer relevant rewards?

 Every business has a range of different customers.
 Some might shop often and spend a small amount each time - while others might only visit once or twice a year, and purchase a lot when they do.

-It’s very difficult to say which customers are more important than others, and it’s also very difficult to keep track when you’re a busy business owner.
+It’s very difficult to say which customers are more important than others, and it’s also very difficult to keep track when you’re a busy business owner - but it is possible.

 It should also identify and reward infrequent customers - because they have the most potential, when it comes to building loyalty and increasing Lifetime Value to your business.